AaltoAsia/O-MI/docs/AuthenticationAuthorization.md

     1. Create a write request
     2. Send and check that the result is `Unauthorized`
     3. Leave page open
-6. Open shell
+6. Open shell (or http client tool)
-    1. Install httpie or (the http client of your choice) `sudo apt-get install httpie`
+    1. Install httpie (or the http client of your choice) `sudo apt-get install httpie`
     2. Add your email address as username `http POST :8001/v1/add-user username=your@test.email`
     3. Add allow write rule to your user (automatically created group) `http POST :8001/v1/set-permissions group=your@user.email_USERGROUP permissions:='[{"path":"Objects","request":"wcd","allow":true}]'`
 7. Go back to O-MI Node webclient and send again.
 You should see returnCode=200.